Motorcycle Laws in Arizona | Phillips Law Group

 - Complete a motorcycle driver safety program that the Motor Vehicle Division Approves or submit a certified form from a parent or guardian that states that the applicant has at least 30 hours of driving practice

-Like with other license requirements in Arizona, a person who wants to acquire a class M endorsement must pass a written test, medical screening and vision screening.
+Like other license requirements in Arizona, a person who wants to acquire a class M endorsement must pass a written test, medical screening, and vision screening.

 A class M license is required to legally operate a motorcycle in Arizona.
 Licensed drivers can also receive a class M endorsement on their current license.

 According to Arizona’s motorcycle helmet law Arizona Revised Statute § 28-964, all motorcycle riders and passengers under the age of 18 are required to wear a helmet.

 There are two types of helmets motorcyclists can choose from: three-quarter and full face.
 However, you must ensure the helmet is designed to meet U.S. Department of Transportation and state standards or contain a label from the Snell Memorial Foundation.

 The helmet should also fit snugly and all the way around the motorcyclist’s head.
 Additionally, the helmet should have no obvious defects, such as cracks, loose padding, or frayed straps.

 Additionally, motorcycle operators are required by Arizona law to wear protective glasses, goggles, or a transparent face shield or to have a protective windshield installed on the motorcycle.

 The motorcycle should also be equipped with a rearview mirror, a seat, headlamps, and footrests.
 If a passenger rides on the motorcycle, there must also be a seat and footrests for the passenger.